 - Area space of the room

-- Layout (positioning of furniture, objects, etc)
+- Layout (positioning of furniture, objects)

-- Type of furniture (your bed, wardrobe, bookshelf, desk, bedside table, etc)
+- Type of furniture (your bed, wardrobe, bookshelf, desk, bedside table, etc.)

-- Objects inside your room (lamp, fan, books, clothes, bed, bedsheets, stationery, amount of clutter, etc)
+- Objects inside your room (lamp, fan, books, clothes, bed, bedsheets, stationery, amount of clutter, etc.)

-- Free space (for walking around, moving in)
+- Free space (for walking around)

 #1 and #3 tend to be changes you can effect in the long term, while #2, #4 and #5 can be worked on in the short-term.
 In particular, #4 – amount of clutter is something that can be addressed immediately.
 This can be in the form of removing old books, random junk, infrequently worn clothes, anything that you do not have a use for but is around ‘just in case’ you need to use it in the future.
 Many times, we keep a lot of things which we think we’ll use in the future, but never do.

-How I Totally Turned Around My Room
+How I Revamped My Room

 My room in the past

 My room used to be highly messy and disorganized.
 Clothes, things and books were just strewn everywhere.
 My worn clothes would typically be piled up at a random surface area.
-My textbooks and notes (I was still studying in university then) would be stacked up on the floor.
+My textbooks and notes (I was still studying at university then) would be stacked up on the floor.
 My table was quite untidy.
 While it served its function well as my study/bedroom, I never did feel completely homey in it – It didn’t feel in sync with my self-identity.
 It wasn’t a place I would jump with excitement to be in, save for the fact that I get my own privacy to do what I want inside.
 There would be times when I felt emotionally and mentally stifled inside.
 I was not very proud of it and it wasn’t a place where I would openly invite my friends to come and hang out in.